mabiesen/CodWritingGuide-Universal/README.md

 # CommentingGuide-Universal

-Repository to house styling conventions related to all programming languages
+This repository is to be used for all notes related to good testing, good comments, potentially programming patterns, etc.

+Repository is a work in progress, the date of the branch should be noted before viewing information contained there-in.